Azure/Edge-infrastructure-quickstart-template-ado/README.md

 ## Scenario 2: Import your 22H2 cluster into IaC code, then upgrade to 23H2

-**Overview**: If you already have a 22H2 cluster modeled within a resource group.
-This scenari will codify the existing resources and translate them into Terraform modules, then upgrade the cluster to 23H2.
+**Overview**: If you already have a 22H2 cluster modeled within a resource group, this scenario will import them into Terraform modules, then upgrade the cluster to 23H2.

 **Steps**: